What Is a Self-Powering Diesel Heater?

 Safety Reminder

 A self-powering diesel heater is still a diesel combustion heater.
+The power system may be different, but exhaust safety requirements remain the same.

-FAQ Schema Suggestions
+FAQ

 What does self-powering diesel heater mean?